 BACK

 ‘MINIATURE URBAN HUBS’

-Experts envision the office of the future will resemble “miniature urban hubs” designed to enrich workers’ lives.
+Experts envision the future office will resemble “miniature urban hubs” designed to enrich workers’ lives.
 In addition to providing a place to work, offices will offer opportunities for socializing, learning, food and fitness, entertainment, and even overnight accommodation.
 “We will see greater emphasis placed on creating the best possible human experience, with more focus on supporting learning and development, creativity and collaboration — the real reasons people and businesses want to work together,” the World Economic Forum predicted.

-Local governments are also taking advantage of the pandemic to modernize the outdated building and zoning codes.
+Local governments are also taking advantage of the pandemic to modernize outdated building and zoning codes.
 San Francisco, for example, introduced a program called Shared Spaces that cut through reams of red tape to enable restaurants to open outdoor dining spaces with one streamlined application.
 Other cities, like New York and Los Angeles, have followed suit.
-Many cities are also easing restrictions on mixed-use buildings — buildings with a mix of commercial, residential and/or retail — to boost economic activity while, at the same time, creating livelier and more interesting neighborhoods.
+Many cities are also easing restrictions on mixed-use buildings — buildings with a mix of commercial, residential, and retail — to boost economic activity while, at the same time, creating livelier and more interesting neighborhoods.

-Call: 415-236-2426 or Email: whitetiger@whitetiger.us
+Office: 415-236-2426 or Email: whitetiger@whitetiger.us

+BACK